Leo-Naldi/ProgettoTecWeb2023/backend/README.md

 ## Socket IO

 [Socket.io](https://socket.io) is used for real time comms, (i.e. sending messages, notifying of likes etc.).
-Events are emitted from the route handlers, so clients only need to worry about listening.
+Events are emitted from the server whenever needed, so clients only need to worry about listening.

 Communication will be divided into four namespaces:
-* /public-io for non-logged in users
+* /public-io for non-logged in users.
-* /user-io for logged-in users
+* /user-io/{handle} for logged-in users.
-* /pro-io for logged-in pro users
+* /pro-io/{handle} for logged-in pro users.
-* /adin-io for logged-in admins
+* /admin-io/{handle} for logged-in admins.

-When a user (normal, admin or pro) logs in through the API, a new namespace will be created using the user's id and a dedicated prefix, see below.
-Any events relative to the user, for example a message destined to them, a like on one of their posts etc., will be emitted there.
+Any events relative to the user, for example a message destined to them, a like on one of their posts etc., will be emitted there to their namespace.
+A user can only access namespaces with its own handle, using the same jwt used for authentication.

-All namespaces except /public-io (TODO) require the same JSON Web Token as the API's non-public routes to authenticate the user.
+All namespaces except /public-io require the same JSON Web Token as the API's non-public routes to authenticate the user.
 For example:

 ```js
 const socket = io("https://localhost:8000/public-io"); // Public namespace